CortexIntelligentAutomation/docs/content/en/docs/2024.3/Reference/Exceptions/text/encoding/_index.md

 ---
 title: "Encoding"
 linkTitle: "Encoding"
-description: "Exceptions related to issues with encoding or decoding text."
+description: "Exceptions related to issues with encoding or decoding text"
 ---